jfederico/recordrtc-rails_annotations/README.md

 * Cannot separate concerns for React files
 * DataTables is causing column-resizing troubles.
 For now, the too-large "Actions" column is not such a big deal
 * Session variables are a bit iffy right now; who knows what will happen when the same person has two open instances of the tool!
 Shouldn't be too much of a problem as the only things I am storing in the session are unchanging.
-* Right now, uses user_id LTI parameter to associate with accounts, but should be using person_sourcedid; however, for some reason, person_sourcedid does not exist for every LMS user
 * API is using session to get account_id and present only videos belonging to that user, which violates the statelessness of it; consider switching to JWT instead of sessions